krynju/dtable_benchmarks/blogpost.md

 We highly encourage everyone to have a look at the documentation and to try out the examples included!
 Due to the fact that the `DTable` is still in early development it's very much possible to provide feedback and affect the future design decisions.

-However, there are some pending PRs that haven't been merged into Julia yet that improve the thread safety of `Distributed`, which directly affects `Dagger.jl`.
+However, there are some pending PRs that haven't been merged into Julia yet that improve the thread safety of `Distributed`, which directly affects `Dagger.jl` stability.
 User experience may be interrupted when extensively using the `DTable` in a threaded or mixed environment by occasional hangs or crashes.

 We hope to include all the necessary fixes in the upcoming Julia 1.7 release.